 These libraries and applications are suitable for users of all ages and thus will not need any modifications.
 The age gating and download gating is done by the operating system and not the app, so they would remain untouched.

-I expect these legislations to spread around the world in short order, which means that operating system providers must address these measures head on instead of banning the use of our products in California and Colorado only, as that would be only a partial and temporary solution.
+Regardless of what I think, I expect these legislations to spread around the world in short order, which means that operating system providers must address them head on instead of banning the use of our products in California and Colorado only, as that would be only a partial and temporary solution.

 It remains to be decided what we do, this legislation is extremely vague and requires a lot of finessing and explaining as to know exactly what to do.
-If by any miracle only California and Colorado do this, I will be extremely happy to prohibit use of Gloire in these two states and move on with my life, my fear is that it won’t stop there though.
+If by any miracle only California and Colorado do this, I will be extremely happy to prohibit use of Gloire in these two states and move on with my life, my fear is that it won’t stop there though as I explained before.

 We also don’t have a strong legal team to help navigate this situation, so for now what I think we will do is wait to see the lead of other bigger operating systems like Ubuntu or SUSE, and take from their path whatever we can.
 We have until the 1st of January of next year to have decided on a solution, so we are not in a rush just yet.